unrealwork/atsd-use-cases/USInternationalTrade/README.md

 Looking at our results, a couple of things stand out:

-* We need to go back to the early 1990's for when the U.S. had the best trade balance with the world's poorest countries (1993 for Iraq is the most recent year)
+* We need to go back to the early 1990's for when the U.S. had the best trade balance with the world's poorest countries (1993 for Iraq is the most recent year).
 * The U.S. had negative trade balances (more imports than exports) in 2016 with all of these countries.
 * All of these countries have a GDP per capita of less than $8,240.9 (China).